Bruce Hood (psychologist): Public engagement

-In October 2012, Hood devised the world's largest simultaneous memory experiment for the Society of Biology involving 2000 participants to demonstrate the phenomenon of false memories.
+In October 2012, Hood devised the world's argest simultaneous memory experiment for the Society of Biology involving 2000 participants to demonstrate the phenomenon of false memories.
 This was officially recognised by the Guinness Book of Records in 2013.

 Hood's third popular science book, The Domesticated Brain, was published in 2014 and explores the neuro-cognitive origins and consequences of social behaviour in humans.
 The book's thesis is that "over the most recent evolution, the last 20,000 years", humans have been "selecting each other for prosocial behaviour and that has changed our brains and the way we've become more codependent".
 He presented this topic at The Royal Society of Arts, The Royal Society and the 2014 Cheltenham Science Festival.

-Hood's most recent book, Possessed: Why Do We Want More Than We Need? published in 2019 addresses the psychological mechanisms behind over-consumption and the link between materialism and self-identity building on the ideas of William James and Russell Belk's 'extended self-concept'.
+In 2019 Hood published Possessed: Why Do We Want More Than We Need?
+This book addresses the psychological mechanisms behind over-consumption and the link between materialism and self-identity building on the ideas of William James and Russell Belk's 'extended self-concept'.
+His most recent book The Science of Happiness (2024) has been published in 26 countries.

 In addition to books, Hood has appeared in numerous popular science podcasts, radio shows, TV series and documentary movies.
 In 2011, Hood was chosen to present the prestigious Royal Institution Christmas Lectures entitled Meet Your Brain The lectures were first broadcast on BBC4 and again on BBC2 in 2012.
 Hood also appeared in the award-winning eco-documentary movie Living in the Futures' Past co-produced and presented by academy award winner Jeff Bridges.